Quantum autoencoders using mixed reference states: Results

 In this work, we do not perform the optimization loops on quantum devices.
-Instead, we take the encoding transformation $U_e$ and the reference state in the form of Eq. (\ref{eq:mixedref}) that are learned numerically on classical computers, and then deploy them on IBM quantum simulators and quantum computers, respectively.
-Note that, each green block in Fig. \ref{fig:ibmcircuit} represents quantum circuits composed of a sequence of quantum gates to achieve unitary operations.
-Please refer to Appendix E for the transpiled circuits for the green blocks.
+Instead, we take the encoding transformation $U_{\rm e} $ and the reference state in the form of Eq.~(\ref{eq:mixedref}) that are learned numerically on classical computers, and then deploy them on IBM quantum simulators and quantum computers, respectively.
+Note that, each green block in Fig.~\ref{fig:ibmcircuit} represents quantum circuits composed of a sequence of quantum gates to achieve unitary operations.
+Please refer to Supplementary Discussion 5 for the transpiled circuits for the green blocks.

 We implement the procedure of compressing and recovering 2-qubit states on \emph{ibmq$\_$qasm$\_$simulator} and \emph{ibmq$\_$quito}, with $8192$ shots.
 Each compression task is run 6 times on \emph{ibmq$\_$quito}.
-The comparison results are summarized in Fig. \ref{fig:ibmresults}.
+The comparison results are summarized in Fig.~\ref{fig:ibmresults}.
 The results of the simulators are in agreement with the theoretical results obtained from classical computers.
 However, gaps exist between the results of \emph{ibmq$\_$qasm$\_$simulator} and \emph{ibmq$\_$quito}.
 In particular, the gap becomes apparent for thermal states with increasing $\beta$ and Werner states with $\alpha$ approaching -1 or 1.
-The reason might be that compressing those states is sensitive to the noise in $U_e$, and thus exhibits inferior performance on \emph{ibmq$\_$quito} which suffers from a variety of noise sources (e.g., CNOT noise, read-out noise).
-In particular, we visualize the density matrices of the initial states and the reconstructed states obtained from \emph{ibmq$\_$quito} for Werner states in Appendix E.
+The underlying reason may be that compressing states close to maximally mixed states with a low QAE-pure bound, presents a large space for improvement through the introduction of mixed reference states.
+By contrast, initial states closer to pure states can achieve a high compression rate by utilizing pure reference states, while pure states can be affected by various noise sources, e.g., CNOT noise.
+Then, we visualize the density matrices of the initial states and the recovered states obtained from ~\emph{ibmq$\_$quito} for Werner states in Supplementary Discussion 5.